FrustratedGameDev/Papers/FinalReport/Dimensions Defined.md

    Due to the fact that fun can vary upon many variables and is difficult to predict, the requirements and expectations of the product will vary as well.

 ### Quality of Life

+   This dimension outlines the general lifestyle of developers.
+The pressures of crunch while on the job, maintaining a stable job, and the desire to remain at the company all can be encompassed into the quality of life in this career.

 #### Crunch

    Crunch defines the time period before a shipping of a project where the developers are expected to work long hours.